davidzkm/MyCityMySoundsConcertEdition/README.md

 *	Open the concert web site

-	-> make sure your NodeJS servers are running and open a (mobile-) web browser -> type "http://(ip of where you launched your http server)/(port of where you launched your http server)" for instance "http://192.168.230.97:8080/concert"
-	-> there is an automatic forwarding to the concert website so you might also just type "http://192.168.230.97:8080" -> Once the Web site is open you are asked to enter a user name -> you can enter any kind of nick name that should be displayed when you enter a sound -> so this web site should also be opened by everyone in the audience who wants to take part in the interactive concert
+	-> make sure your NodeJS client is running and open a (mobile-) web browser -> Once the Web site is open you are asked to enter a user name -> you can enter any kind of nick name that should be displayed when you enter a sound -> so this web site should also be opened by everyone in the audience who wants to take part in the interactive concert